 Conclusion

-A hot bath or soaking your feet in a hot tub with Epsom salt will not only aggravate your diabetes but also lead to other foot problems.
+A hot bath or soaking your feet in a hot tub with Epsom salt will not only aggravate your diabetes but can also lead to other foot problems.
 So, avoiding Epsom salt is best if you have diabetes.

 An Epsom salt foot soak results in poor blood circulation through your blood vessels.
 Another significant issue is skin dryness due to excess moisture.
 Taking care of your feet is essential, especially if you have diabetes.
 The tips above can help keep your feet healthy and avoid further injuries.